 I really like how my new job is structured and the management of the company I am working for.
 My new Russian job is a customer service one, where I get to speak Russian most of the time, it is usually when I am talking to customers and I speak English when I am with my fellow customer service agents and my friends.

 Careertrotter was a great help; they gave me advice and told me how to prepare myself for the interview process.
 They were the one who was dealing with any questions or troubles I had about getting this job abroad.

 I have already recommended Careertrotter to a number of my friends who want to work abroad because they helped me so much!
 When my friends are looking for jobs abroad I do tell them to look at the Careertrotter website.
 I would definitely use Careertrotter again if I decide to work in a different place in Europe or beyond.

 What do you think about Belfast?

 My opinion about Belfast while working here is that it is such a great experience!
 The people in Belfast are so friendly and I have a feeling that I have been living here already for a very long time.
 I like the fact that Belfast is a small city because my apartment is not in the city centre and I am still able to walk to work.
-Belfast is an affordable city to live in; for example you are able to get a flat for about £200 a month, and I think that's amazing.
+Belfast is an affordable city to live in.

-My advice to other Trotters before they go for work abroad:
+My advice to other Trotters before they work abroad: